 - Ecosystem Carryover: can you leverage elements from a current ecosystem to enable the construction of a new ecosystem.

-Excerpts from Alexis De Tocqueville‘s “Democracy in America” Volume 2, Section 2, Chapter 8 “How the Americans Combat Individualism by the Principle of Self-Interest Rightly Understood.”
+Insights from De Tocqueville’s “Democracy in America” chapter on “How Americans Combat Individualism by the Principle of Self-Interest Rightly Understood”

 We offered a Book Club for Business Impact webinar on Sep-4-2012 that addressed “Lessons Learned Implementing The Great Demo Methodology” based on the Great Demo! book by Peter Cohan.
 We had two change agents join us on the panel: Barry Nelson and Jolie Rollins and our intent, consistent with the Book Club’s promise, elicit actionable insights from the panel informed by the book’s content.